-- Macro-Comparison → the study of two or more entire legal systems - Micro-Comparison → the study of topics or aspects of two or more legal systems - (i) the institutions or concepts peculiar to the system - (ii) the sources of law, judicial systems and judiciary, legal profession or even the structure of the legal system - (iii) the various branches of national or domestic law - (iv) the historical development of legal system; - (v) the ideological, socio-legal and economic bases of that system
+- Macro-Comparison → the study of two or more entire legal systems Micro-Comparison → the study of topics or aspects of two or more - Micro-Comparison -> the study of topics or aspects of two or more legal systems mis. - (i) the institutions or concepts peculiar to the system - (ii) the sources of law, judicial systems and judiciary, legal profession or even the structure of the legal system - (iii) the various branches of national or domestic law - (iv) the historical development of legal system; - (v) the ideological, socio-legal and economic bases of that system

-THE PURPOSE OF THE COMPARISON will often determine the suitability of selection!!!
+THE PURPOSE OF THE COMPARISON will often determine the suitability of selection !!!